Quali’s Shell Framework (Python 3)

-- logger is a logger object from cloudshell-core.
-It is recommended to use the driver_helper’s get_logger_with_thread_id function.
+- logger is a logger object residing in the cloudshell-logging package.
+It is recommended to use it in your methods as follows:

 - resource config – Python implementation of the relevant Quali standard, which defines the shell’s attributes and default values.
 For example, a NetworkingResourceConfig class that contains all the attributes required by the networking standard.
 It can be easily created using the

 NetworkingResourceConfig.from_contextmethod, which is provided with the cloudshell-shell-networking-standard python package.